Zie0/Pop_OS-vagrantbox/README.md

 # How to Make a Vagrant Base Box from an ISO (the easy way)

-use Packer and preseed files.
+use Packer and preseed files?

 ## Setup Packer